IvanChernyshov/filter_los_csd/README.md

   * "no": X–H bonds are not normalized;
   * path to the file, each line of those contains space separated element symbol and the length of corresponding X–H bond in angstroms, e.g. "C 1.09".
 * *--tol*: minimal possible distance between different atoms, default 0.005 Å.
+* *-V* or *--volume*: maximal allowed cell volume, Å<sup>3</sup>.
+Available values are:
+  * positive numeric value: in this case the script does not calculate contact shielding for crystals with crystallographic cell volume more than specified.
+It can be useful if there are a lot of crystals with large crystallographic cells (V > 10 000 Å<sup>3</sup>) which are treated slowly.
+  * unspecified: no filtering by volume is applied.